zballard-advantage/angular-template/README.md

 3. Put the Atlas logo in the left corner of the navigation bar

-4. The Save button should stretch across the bottom
+4. The Save button should stretch across the bottom of the form

-5. Introduce the concept of description to contacts, like name and phone number have been implemented, with the ability to save.
-This should also be displayed on list view.
+5. Introduce the concept of description to contacts, like name and phone number have been implemented.

+6. Description should be visible on the list view

+7. Description should be limited to 150 characters

-6. Able to delete a contact
+8. Introduce the ability to delete an existing contact

-7. Introduce the ability to edit an existing contact and save the changes
+9. Introduce the ability to edit an existing contact and save the changes

-8. Do not allow save if all data is not provided
+10. Do not allow save if all data is not provided